rzymek/meteor-typescript-libs/README.md

 One solution for transpiling typescript is to install the following meteor package: [https://github.com/meteor-typescript/meteor-typescript-compiler](https://github.com/meteor-typescript/meteor-typescript-compiler)

 ### IDE/Editor Transpilation
-WebStorm is a good TypeScript-aware editor.
-It can automatically transpile your TypeScript code into JavaScript every time you save a file.
-To enable this feature in WebStorm on OSX, first install the TypeScript transpiler on your system:
+WebStorm, SublimeText, Atom, and VisualStudio all support TypeScript.
+They can automatically transpile your TypeScript code into JavaScript every time you save a file.

+#### WebStorm ####
+To support TypeScript in WebStorm on OSX, first install the TypeScript transpiler on your system:

     $ [sudo -H] npm install -g typescript

 On version 10 of WebStorm or later, got to Preferences -> Languages & Frameworks -> TypeScript and check "Enable TypeScript Compiler"

 On older versions of WebStorm (9 or earlier), go to Preferences -> File Watchers -> "+" symbol and add TypeScript.

+#### SublimeText, Atom, and VisualStudio ####
+Please refer to the documentation for these editors.

 ### Command line